 In 2011, Anheuser-Busch InBev bought the Chicago craft brewery Goose Island.
 Today, the international conglomerate owns stake in a dozen formerly-craft American breweries.
 (Leah Kelley photo)

-I used to bartend at one of the oldest dive bars in the Valley, pouring drinks for the proudly unhip.
+I used to bartend at one of the oldest dive bars in Western Mass, pouring drinks for the proudly unhip.
 Such neighborhood joints watch the decades pass with a warm and studied slowness.
 Behind these doors, familiar routines trump most things strange and new.

 I was there in the spring of 2016, when the presidential campaign ruled the airwaves.
 Many of my customers argued politics, but I typically stayed out of it.
 Only once did I sway someone’s thinking.